AVAILABLE BY APPOINTMENT ONLY, Call: 703-246-7100 TTY 711.

 - Health Department forms (see Immunization Forms section below).

-The Pfizer vaccine is the only vaccine currently available for adolescents aged 12 to 17 years of age.
+The Pfizer vaccine is the only vaccine currently available for children and teens 5 to 17 years old.
 It can be administered at the same time as with school vaccinations.
 While COVID-19 vaccine is not required for school, it will provide protection from the disease.

 - Answers to common questions: Watch #FFXHealthFacts